I have a love-hate relationship with my city.

 Chief Keef is the embodiment of my ambivalence towards the home I love.

 He is a success story of a kid, from one of the worst neighborhoods in the Chi, who got a multi-million dollar record deal, all from making YouTube rap videos at his grandma’s crib.
-He is proof that even when you are at the bottom, you can still ascend from your misfortune.
+He is proof that even from the bottom, you can still ascend from misfortune.
 No matter what it looks like, we all love a rags-to-riches story.

 And he is bringing long overdue attention to a city with probably the most untapped musical potential in the country.
 This attention can help artists like Add-2, Chance The Rapper, or Kids These Days to one day get signed to major deals.

 But on the other hand, he sadly has become the new poster boy for every single thing I loathe about the media, record labels, and pop culture.
 Record labels are exploiting not only his image, but the mass of violence in our city.
 As soon as he is irrelevant, they will cash their checks and yell “Kobe!” as they toss him in the trash.
 And no other rappers will say he’s wack, has limited talent, or speak out against him because they either might be affiliated with the same label or don’t want to be tagged as a “hater” (side-eye).

 He is a rope in the tug-o-war sociological debate in this country when it comes to the plight of minorities: should we implore each citizen to take personal responsibility for their own life (even in the absence of a level playing-field, which is a whole other possibility vs. probability debate), or should we try to fix a system that gives some less benefits and more hardships (a system in which if minorities ask for help, some will say they are lazy, asking for handouts, or have a “sense of entitlement”)?